reyemb/powerbi-Events/README.md

 ## Dependencies

 This project relies on a variety of libraries including `d3`, `powerbi-models`, `powerbi-visuals-api`, and `powerbi-visuals-utils-formattingutils`.
-Special thanks to liprec for their contributions in [this pull request](https://github.com/microsoft/powerbi-visuals-utils-formattingmodel/pull/7).
 All dependencies can be found in the `package.json` file.
-Instead of using the original fork, we utilize a community version available [here](https://github.com/reyemb/powerbi-visuals-utils-formattingmodel-community).
-This version replicates the aforementioned pull request and serves as an alternative since Microsoft has not been actively updating the repository.

 ## Feedback and Improvements